MerlinVR/USharpVideo/README.md

 ## FAQ
 ### Does YouTube work on Quest?
 No. There is no mechanism to support YouTube videos on Quest reasonably that will not be broken by VRChat the momement it is implemented.
+Users can however use link resolver services like [Jinnai](https://t-ne.x0.to/) which allow Quest players to play videos input by desktop users.

 ### Are videos supported on Quest?
 Yes, kind of.
 You must have a direct link to a .mp4 video for videos to work on Quest.
 This is because Quest does not have YouTubeDL which is needed to resolve links that are not pointing directly to a video file.
 Which is why YouTube is not supported.